 Under IFRS 9, the Group classifies its accounts receivable from card issuers at FVOCI given the fact that they are held to collect contractual cash flows and to sell.
 Such receivables were previously measured at amortized cost under IAS 39.
-Accordingly, changes in fair value are recognized in other comprehensive income, except for the recognition of impairment gains or losses, interest income, gains and losses on de-recognizion, and foreign exchange gains and losses, which are recognized in profit or loss.
+Accordingly, changes in fair value are recognized in other comprehensive income, except for the recognition of impairment gains or losses, interest income, gains and losses on de-recognized in profit or loss.